The Jackson Clinic Homepage

 Although bladder cancer may affect anyone, those particularly at risk are white people, men, those over forty, smokers and those with a family history of cancer.
 There is a suggested correlation between exposure to certain harmful chemicals and the development of kidney and bladder cancer.
 Their system is responsible for the filtering of these chemicals out of the bloodstream and thus, after prolonged exposure, these chemicals may build up in organs, causing adverse effects.
 Long-term exposure to arsenic and chemicals used to make dyes, rubber, leather, textiles and paints have been specifically identified as possible causes for bladder cancer.

-Bladder Cancer Diagnosis and Treatment
+Diagnosis & Treatment

 If discovered in its early stages, bladder cancer may be treated with surgery.
-Transurethral resection of bladder tumor is often used to remove tumors that have developed inside the bladder.
+Transurethral resection of bladder tumor (TURBT) is often used to remove tumors that have developed inside the bladder.
 This procedure uses a probe sent up through the urethra into the bladder to burn the cancerous cells of the bladder wall.
 For smaller invasive cancers, doctors may suggest partial cystectomy, removing the cancerous portion of the bladder.

 If bladder cancer advances deep into the bladder wall and cannot be treated with other surgical options, a full removal, or radical cystectomy, may be suggested.
 This procedure involves complete removal of the bladder, surrounding lymph nodes and internal reproductive organs.
 After these organs are removed, a surgeon must create a way to allow for urine expulsion from the body.
 There are numerous options for this, depending on the extent of the patient’s cancer and their health.